PortMaster1/N.O.V.A-Project/README.md

 # N.O.V.A-Project
 The N.O.V.A.
 Project is a project about making a handheld robot that has a large neural network.
-It will use the TinyLLama 1.1B LLM from Huggingface.
+It will use llama3.2 1B from Meta by use of Ollama.

 > [!IMPORTANT]
 > This repository is not fully complete and is stil in development.